Matthiasclee/MLServer/readme.md

 # MLServer

 ## What is MLServer?
-MLserver is a simple web server that gives you infinite flexibility and lots of options.
+MLserver is a simple, easy to use webserver that allows for infinite flexibility

 ## How to install
 To use MLServer in your project, start out with downloading the [main MLServer script](https://raw.githubusercontent.com/Matthiasclee/MLServer/main/server.rb).
 You can either put it in your project folder and include it with ```require "./server.rb"``` or add it to a directory in you ```$LOAD_PATH``` array.
 MLServer will download all of its dependencies upon being run for the first time.